vijaysuram/AzureDataFactory/README.md

 Steps  to connect to PostgreSQL database using Azure Data Factory as a Linked Service?
 I was banging my head to fix this issue and had no proper documentation that could help me.
 It was throwing the same SSL error again and again when I used source as PostgreSQL option on Data factory.
 Below is the error for your reference.
 >> ERROR [28000] [DataDirect][ODBC PostgreSQL Wire Protocol driver]Cannot load trust store
 However, I found an alternative solution to connect to PostgreSQL using Azure Data factory as Linked service using ODBC method.
-This is for both Source and Sink.
+This is for source only.
 You will need couple of other applications apart from Data factory to perform this activity.

 Pre-requisites:
 1. ODBC Drivers for PostgreSQL on your machine (Machine could be the VM or on-prem server which is up and running all the time)